Nudism & Gender Issues: Let’s Talk About Safety and Harassment

 Like it or not, harassment does happen and nudist places are not exempt from such behavior.
 (Guys, even if you don’t see it yourself, it does.
 Ask a woman.)
 And when it does happen, more often than not, the target is a woman and the perpetrator is a man.
 I know there are times when it’s couples and even women doing the harassment, and men have experienced it too.
 But as I said, the vast majority of the time, it’s men doing it to women.

 Harassment is seen as a secondary justification or excuse for restricting men’s presence.
 But I don’t think it should be.
-I think the important question is not, How do we keep the male creepos out? so much as it is, How do create a more comfortable environment for women?
+I think the important question is not, How do we keep the male creepos out? so much as it is, How do we create a more comfortable environment for women?

 Here’s why.
 For one thing, harassment at nudist facilities is not that common – far less than just walking down NYC streets.
 (Sexual assault or more serious crimes are even less common.)
 Most men, single or not, behave as they’re expected to and don’t cause problems.